 Note: Possible places where students may cut down on courses: COMM-A placement test, COMM-B taken as ZOOLOGY/BIOLOGY/BOTANY 152, QR-A placement test, AP/IB credits (biology, social sciences, humanities, language, chemistry, physics, math, statistics)

-Students in plant pathology are assigned two advisors, the staff advisor, Todd Courtenay (firstname.lastname@example.org) and one of our faculty advisors.
+Students in plant pathology are assigned to both an academic staff advisor (Allee Hochmuth) and one of our faculty advisors.
 Current faculty advisors include:

 Jeri Barak (lead faculty advisor)

-Undergraduates in plant pathology are required to meet with their advisor before they can enroll for the upcoming term.
-A hold will be placed on student records until they meet with their advisor.
+Details can be found on our faculty webpage.
+Undergraduates in plant pathology are required to consult with an advisor before they can enroll for the upcoming term.
+A hold will be placed on student records until they consult with their advisor.

-For more information about the Plant Pathology major or the department in general, please contact either the lead undergraduate advisor, Associate Professor Jeri Barak, or the student services coordinator, Todd Courtenay.
-Students with questions regarding lab positions (both paid and unpaid) in plant pathology should contact Associate Professor Jeri Barak.
+For more information about the Plant Pathology major or the department in general, please contact either the lead undergraduate advisor, Professor Jeri Barak (firstname.lastname@example.org) or advisor Allee Hochmuth (email@example.com).
+Students with questions regarding Plant Pathology lab positions - both paid and unpaid - should contact Professor Jeri Barak.

-For more information on careers available to plant pathology students please visit our Internship & Job Resources page.
-For more information on other academic, co-curricular, financial aid, and career opportunities and services available to plant pathology students, please visit the CALS Career Services page.
-Students in the major are welcome to make an individual appointment with Todd Courtenay, (email@example.com) to discuss career related topics such as career exploration, search strategies, graduate school, and review of application materials (resume, CV, letters, etc.).
+Please visit our Internship & Job Resources page for information on career opportunities available to plant pathology students.
+For more information on other academic, co-curricular, financial aid, and career services available to plant pathology students, please visit the CALS Career Services page.
+Students in the major are welcome to make an individual appointment with an advisor to discuss career related topics such as career exploration, search strategies, graduate school, and review of application materials (resume, CV, letters, etc.).

 Groves, Russell (Entomology)